 - BETTER, FASTER RENDERING.
-Properly written HTML will render better, render on more browsers, and render faster than HTML with errors.
-It's also more easily adapted to print and alternative browsing devices like mobile phones and other handheld computer devices.
+Properly written HTML will render better, on more browsers, and faster than HTML with errors.
+It's also more easily adapted to print and alternative browsing devices like tablets, mobile phones and other handheld computer devices.

 - FUTURE-PROOF.
 Properly written HTML is more likely to be future-proof (backward compatible with future standards and future web browsers).

 - IT WON'T BE YOUR FAULT.
 If you build your site based on standards and good HTML & CSS, then it won't be your fault if your site doesn't work with a particular browser.